Chennai City FC clinch a five goal thriller over Gokulam Kerala | Goal.com

 There was more drama in store in the final 10 minutes of the match.
 Shibil Muhammed had almost brought Gokulam back in the game by scoring twice in the 81st and 90th minute.

-The hosts were also reduced to eight men after Vigneshwaran Baskaran left the stadium on an ambulance due to injury and Haroon Amiri and Mohammed Rashid were sent off in the injury time.
+The hosts were also reduced to eight men after Vigneshwaran Baskaran left the stadium on an ambulance due to injury and Haroon Amiri and Mohammed Irshad were sent off in the injury time.

 Important win for Akbar Nawaz's side.